GnomeOnMain/GnomeOnMain/README.md

- I’m @GnomeOnMain, also known as Carter.
+ I’m GnomeOnMain, also known as Carter.
  You'll probably find some half finished projects here, maybe some completed ones too.
  I'm presently working on projects in C && Python.
  If you somehow find my projects interesting or are curious about them in some way, don't hesitate to send me a message.